xmg-hhu/xmg-hhu.github.io/documentation/dimensions.md

 * `>>*` 	large precedence (transitive reflexive closure)
 * `=` 	node equation

-Each subformula you define can be added conjunctively (using ";") or disjunctively (using "|") to the description.
-For instance, the fragment:
+Each subformula you define can be added conjunctively (using ";") or disjunctively (using "\|") to the description.
+For instance, the fragment

 ![alt text]({{ site.url }}/docs/assets/tree.png)

 can be represented by the following code in XMG: